mattiaerli97/stringjs/README.md

 <code>const stringjs = require('stringjs')</code>

+or

+<code>import stringjs from 'stringjs'</code>

+&nbsp;

-After this import you can use any function provided in the [section below](#Functions-and-Methods) in this way
+After this import you can use any function provided in the [section below](#Functions-and-Methods) with this call structure

 <code>stringjs.capitalizeFirst()</code>